-During each homestand, we’ll sample some of the latest and greatest Miller Park fare and review it here, for you.
+During each homestand, I’ll sample some of the latest and greatest Miller Park fare and review it here, for you.

-Tonight, to kick off a four-game series against the St. Louis Cardinals, AJ Bombers is serving up the Gooey Butter Cake Concerte Mixer.
+Tonight, to kick off a four-game series against the Miami Marlins & AJ Bombers is serving up the Key Lime Pie Concrete Mixer at Miller Park.

 Where To Satisfy Your Craving: Fans can find AJ Bombers on the Field Level, in the outside space formerly known as the Plaza Pavilion, along the west side of Miller Park near the right-field gate.

 What about you?
 Do you have a favorite ballpark snack?
 A question about concessions?
 Something you’d like to see featured here?
 Post your comments below!

 This weekend is the final Brewers Community Foundation Drive for Charity for 2014, with a pet supplies drive during the Brewers series against the Reds.